NatLabRockies/flasc/docs/model_fit.md

 ## Deprecated Code

-ModelFit replaces several older calibration methods that are now deprecated:
+ModelFit replaces several older calibration methods.
+The following items are deprecated and will be removed in a future release.
+They remain available for the time being in keeping with semantic versioning principles.

 ### Deprecated Modules
-- **`flasc.model_fitting.floris_tuning`**: Original tuning implementation (deprecated v2.4)
+- **`flasc.model_fitting.floris_tuning`**: Original tuning implementation (deprecated in v2.4).
+Use `flasc.model_fitting.model_fit` instead.
-- **Examples 07 and 08**: SMARTEOLE tuning examples using old methods
+- **Examples 07 and 08**: SMARTEOLE tuning examples using old methods.
+See `examples_smarteole/11_model_tuning_with_model_fit.ipynb` for the replacement.